dgroomes/browser-extension-framework/README.md

 ## Web Extension Framework

-`web-extension-framework/` is an RPC-centric web extension framework.
+WebExtensionFramework is an RPC-centric web extension framework.
 I originally developed it while working on another project of mine: <https://github.com/dgroomes/stackoverflow-look-back>.

 Here are some key points: